-When he got tired of following his former company’s stringent employment rules & procedures, he established his own company, and has eventually proven his worth as an outstanding ‘boss’ instead of being a mere luxury ship food and beverage attendant for a lifetime.
+When he got tired of following his former company’s stringent work rules & procedures, he established his own company, and has eventually proven his worth as an outstanding ‘boss’ instead of being a mere luxury ship food and beverage attendant for a lifetime.

-Indeed, Mr. Ronald Torres of Norzagaray, Bulacan is an inspiring seafarer-turned-businessman to follow.
+Indeed, Mr. Ronald Torres of Norzagaray, Bulacan is an inspiring seafarer-turned businessman to follow.

 Related Reading: Pinay DH turned global CEO